-A Program EIR is a type of EIR that allows a public agency to consider broad policy alternatives and programwide mitigation measures at the early stages of planning.
-The final proposed remedy and related infrastructure needed to complete cleanup are geographically related because these activities occur in the same footprint Thus the combined program and project elements are appropriately analyzed at a program and project level of detail.
-Although no specific site locations for facilities are proposed at this time, the ultimate development of those facilities is recognized as the logical progression for cleanup if the proposed final remedy, as described below, is approved.
+A Program EIR is a type of EIR that allows a public agency to consider broad policy alternatives and program-wide mitigation measures at the early stages of planning.
+The final proposed remedy and related infrastructure needed to complete cleanup are geographically related because these activities occur in the same footprint.
+Thus the combined program and project elements are appropriately analyzed at a program and project level of detail.
+Although no specific site locations for facilities are proposed at this time (except for the East Ravine monitoring and investigation wells/boreholes as set forth in the ERGI/TCS Addendum Work Plan and included herein as part of the refined proposed project), the ultimate development of those facilities is recognized as the logical progression for cleanup if the proposed final remedy, as described below, is approved.
 This EIR therefore includes a dual-level analysis in order to ensure that the effects of developing the final remedy, and implementation of the final remedy, is not segmented, while recognizing that the components are at different stages of planning.

 2.1.1.1 FUTURE REVIEW OF PROJECT-LEVEL DESIGNS

 When PG&E reduces the proposed final remedy to specific designs associated with a discrete footprint within the project area, DTSC shall review these plans which would include the Corrective Measures Implementation Workplan and subsequent design.
 DTSC shall determine if the impacts associated with the project-level designs are generally consistent with the significance conclusions of this EIR, after implementation of mitigation.
-On this basis, DTSC shall determine whether the specific design for the final remedy is within the scope of the program EIR, pursuant to the provisions of Section 15168 of the CEQA Guidelines.
+On this basis, DTSC shall determine whether the specific design for the final remedy is within the scope of the program EIR, pursuant to the provisions of Sections 15168 and 15162 of the CEQA Guidelines.

 In some cases, site-specific mitigation planning may be necessary when project designs are available.
-This EIR evaluates these potential consequences to the extent possible and provides program-level mitigation measures and performance criteria to guide mitigation planning; however, site-specific impact or mitigation analyses have not been achievable at this juncture in project development.
+This EIR evaluates these potential consequences to the extent possible and provides program-level mitigation measures and performance criteria to guide mitigation planning; however, site-specific impact or mitigation analyses have not been entirely achievable at this juncture in project development.